 - Cucumber: Always taste a small piece of cucumber first.
 If it's bitter, discard it.
 Dice the English cucumber into small cubes.
 If using regular cucumbers, you can peel the skin (if it’s hard) and scoop out the seeds (to avoid a watery salad).

-- Cherry tomatoes: Cut them in half.
-If using plum tomatoes, dice them into small cubes (the same size as the English cucumber).
+- Tomatoes: Cut cherry tomatoes in half.
+If using Roma tomatoes, dice them into small cubes (same size as the cucumber).

 - Parsley/Cilantro: Chop it finely, discarding the thick stems.